-Personal integrity and mutual trust are essential to the learning community at Eastern Mennonite University.
-Students are expected to uphold high standards of personal ethics, including the professional ethics associated with academic life.
-EMU considers a student's lying, cheating or stealing through the wrongful use or inappropriate attribution of information on tests, term papers or other academic assignments to be a serious violation of the standards of integrity in the academic community.
+Personal integrity and mutual trust are essential to the learning community at Eastern Mennonite University. permissions and sales of jointly created property.)
+Students are expected to uphold high standards of personal ethics, including the professional ethics To view the complete Intellectual Property Policy, associated with academic life.
+EMU considers a student's contact the provost office at provost@emu.edu lying, cheating or stealing through the wrongful use or inappropriate attribution of information on tests, term Grievance Procedures papers or other academic assignments to be a serious violation of the standards of integrity in the academic community.